fyteach/Stat-Slides/Topic-1-Statistical-Studies.md

 - **Bivariate data:** a collection of pairs of numbers.
 - **Multivariate data:** a collection of arrays of values of two or more variables.

 - A numerical variable is called a **discrete variable** if its values are countable.
-It is called a **continuous variable** if it can take values over intervals.
+It is called a **continuous variable** if it can take all values in certain intervals.

 ---